 Theatre Safety Manual

-It shall be the policy of the University of Wisconsin- Oshkosh Theatre that a safe, healthy environment shall be maintained at all times within the Theatre Program and its environs, including performance spaces, rehearsal spaces, and shop and other work spaces.
+It shall be the policy of the University of Wisconsin Oshkosh that a safe, healthy environment shall be maintained at all times within the Theatre Program and its environs, including performance spaces, rehearsal spaces, shop spaces and other work spaces.
 This includes controlling and minimizing hazards attendant with the creation of theatre.
-We recognize that many processes, techniques, materials, and practices used in the theatre contain inherant risks to individuals; if those risks cannot be adaquately minimized and controlled through proper training, equipment, and use of appropriate precautions, THOSE THINGS MAY NOT BE USED WITHIN OUR PROGRAM.
+We recognize that many processes, techniques, materials and practices used in the theatre contain inherent risks to individuals; if those risks cannot be adequately minimized and controlled through proper training, equipment and use of appropriate precautions, THOSE THINGS MAY NOT BE USED WITHIN OUR PROGRAM.

 Handling Safety Issues

-No one is allowed access to the stage area unless supervisory personel (faculty, staff, or authorized student stupervisors) are present.
+- No one is allowed access to the stage area unless supervisory personnel (faculty, staff or authorized student supervisors) are present.

-No one shall be permitted to work alone in the Theatre space.
-In case of injury or incident, there must be another present to render aid or seek assistance.
+- No on shall be permitted to work alone in the theatre space.
+In case of an injury or incident, there must be another person present to render aid or seek assistance.

-A First Aid kit is maintained in the office of the Technical Director, who is responsible for seeing that it is maintained and kept stocked.
-This kit is located in the wooden cabinette, and may be accessed as needed.
-Keys to the TD office are issued to all faculty, professional and academic staff, and student stage managers, who are all authorized to access the first aid supplies.
+A First Aid kit is maintained in the office of the technical director, who is responsible for seeing that it is maintained and kept stocked.
+This kit is located in the wooden cabinet and may be accessed as needed.
+Keys to the the technical director’s office are issued to all faculty, professional and academic staff, and student stage managers, who are all authorized to access the first aid supplies.

-FOR ANY EMERGENCY INCLUDING INJURY, ILLNESS, FIRE OR AN EXPLOSION, DIAL 1212 (UNIVERSITY POLICE) FROM ANY UNIVERSITY PHONE, OR IN EXTREME EMERGENCY, DIAL 9-911.
+FOR ANY EMERGENCY INCLUDING INJURY, ILLNESS, FIRE OR AN EXPLOSION, CALL (920) 424-1212 TO CONACT THE UNIVERSITY POLICE.
+IN EXTREME EMERGENCY, CALL 911.